Status indicators

-- 🟢 Pending implementation — broadly agreed, on the roadmap, expected in a near-term release
+Each item below is tagged with one of three status indicators:- 🟢 Pending implementation — on the roadmap, expected in a near-term release

-- 🟡 Under discussion — useful and being scoped; not yet committed
+- 🟡 Under discussion — useful and being scoped; design not yet final

 - 🔵 Exploratory — interesting but earlier in the design conversation